University of Missouri - Kansas City (UMKC)

 “Accreditation” is the primary means of assuring and improving the quality of higher education institutions and programs in the United States.
 Active for the past 100 years, this private, voluntary system of self-examination and peer review has been central to the creation of a U.S. higher education enterprise that is outstanding in many respects.

-The University of Missouri - Kansas City is accredited by The Higher Learning Commission, a regional accreditation agency recognized by the U.S. Department of Education.
+The University of Missouri - Kansas City is accredited by The Higher Learning Commission, an institutional accreditation agency recognized by the U.S. Department of Education.